AceCentre/morAce/README.md

 # morAce

 morAce is a Arduino project designed to work with the [Adafruit nrf52840](https://www.adafruit.com/product/4062) range of arduino boards - and converts 1, 2 or 3 switch inputs into HID keyboard/Mouse commands.
-A mode switch allows the device to switch between connected devices meaning you can use this on different computers.
+A mode switch allows the device to switch between connected devices meaning you can use this on different computers - with no software or cables since its over Bluetooth.

 ![OpenAAC](https://img.shields.io/badge/OpenAAC-%F0%9F%92%AC-red?style=flat&link=https://www.openaac.org)